Exploring Snus Use: A Dive into Health Risks and Harm Reduction

 • Esophageal cancer.

-• Hypertension (high blood pressure) is influenced by the nicotine content, which can have vasoconstrictive effects.
+• Hypertension (high blood pressure) caused by nicotine content which has vasoconstrictive effects on blood vessels.

-• Increased risk of heart attacks and strokes, potentially due to nicotine’s effect on heart rate and blood pressure.
+• Elevated incidence rate of heart attacks and strokes probably due to nicotinic effects on heart rate and blood pressure regulation systems

 How does public health view the use of snus and its impact?